SemanticMediaWiki/SemanticMetaTags/docs/README.md

 ```

 #### Advanced settings
-Best for wiki not using templates on all content pages
+Best for wikis not using templates on all content pages
 ```php
 $GLOBALS['smtgTagsProperties'] = [